gatsbyjs/gatsby/docs/docs/working-with-images-in-markdown.md

 ---
-title: Working With Images in Markdown
+title: Working With Images in Markdown Posts and Pages
 ---

-When building Gatsby sites composed primarily of markdown pages, insertion of images can enhance the content around it.
+When building Gatsby sites composed primarily of Markdown pages or posts, insertion of images can enhance the content.
 Adding images can be done in multiple ways.

-## Featured images with Frontmatter fields
+## Featured images with Frontmatter metadata

 In sites like a blog, you may want to include a featured image that appears at the top of a page.
-One way to do this can be by grabbing the image filename from a frontmatter field and then transforming it with `gatsby-plugin-sharp` in a GraphQL query.
+One way to do this is to grab the image filename from a frontmatter field and then transforming it with `gatsby-plugin-sharp` in a GraphQL query.

-It is assumed you already have programatically generated pages from markdown using renderers like `gatsby-transformer-remark` or `gatsby-plugin-mdx`.
+This solution assumes you already have programmatically generated pages from Markdown with renderers like `gatsby-transformer-remark` or `gatsby-plugin-mdx`.
 If not, take a read through up to [Part 7 of the Gatsby Tutorial](tutorial/part-seven/).
-This will build upon the tutorial and as such, `gatsby-transformer-remark` will be used for this example
+This will build upon the tutorial and as such, `gatsby-transformer-remark` will be used for this example.

 > Note: This can be done similarly using [MDX](/docs/mdx/) as well.
 Instead of the `markdownRemark` nodes in GraphQL, `Mdx` can be swapped in and should work.